 Senior web meeting (Aug 9 @ 11 am)

-Beginning with the class of 2021, Bellarmine will apply restrictions to school iPads designed to increase student productivity.
+Bellarmine applies restrictions to school iPads.
+The restrictions are designed to increase student productivity.
 Bellarmine seeks a rigorous and modern curriculum that emphasizes the 4-C's of critical thinking, creativity, collaboration and communication.
 The iPads our students use expand opportunities to teach the 4-C's.

 At any time, parents can request adjustments to the restrictions on their iPads.
 Because families own the devices, parents are in the driver's seat.
 To request a change, or the complete removal of restrictions, please contact Bellarmine's technology staff.
 The best person to contact first will be Chelsey Rosario (email@example.com, ext 543).

-- Any software (apps) that are licensed by the school will be revoked this summer.
+- Any software (apps) that are licensed by the school will be revoked on June 19, 2020.

 - If you wish to continue using those apps, you will have to purchase them in the App Store.